-Clemson Public Service and Agriculture, the College of Agriculture, Forestry and Life Sciences and the faculty of the School of Agricultural, Forest, and Environmental Sciences have a long record of leadership in water resources and watershed issues in South Carolina.
+Clemson Public Service and Agriculture and the College of Agriculture, Forestry and Life Sciences have a long record of leadership in water resources and watershed issues in South Carolina.
 We provide teaching, research and Extension in such water-based environmental and ecological sciences as watershed management, surface hydrology, groundwater dynamics, soil and water conservation, stormwater control, water quality protection, and numerous applied issues related to agricultural practices.
-This is a collaborative effort of the Extension Water Resources Program Team.

 Center for Watershed Excellence